 - Applicants must be qualified teachers with full GTCS registration.
 Programmes have specific entry requirements, so please ensure that you have checked the entry requirements for your chosen programme of study before completing an application.

 - Being granted funding by your Local Authority for a programme does not automatically guarantee a place on the programme.
 Places are subject to availability and are at the discretion of the Programme Leader.
-West Partnership application forms are available from your Local Authority contact and should be submitted to your Local Authority by Friday 19 August 2022.
+West Partnership applications are available from your local Authority.
+Submit your application for funding to your local authority coordinator when completed and well in advance of the University Application deadline of 17th August 2023.

 - If you are approved for West Partnership funding but do not complete an application or do not register with the University of Glasgow then you will not be able to access the University of Glasgow resources, teaching or support.